binchenX/understand_container/docs/ch1.md

 - Linux Namespaces

-A whole lot of configurations for Linux platform is dedicated to the Namespace configuration.
-Actually, namespaces are the foundations of container technology.
-Or put it another way, there is will be no container without namespaces.
-Linux provides seven type of namespaces and they are all supported by the OCI runtime specification:
+A significant portion of the configurations for the Linux platform is dedicated to Namespace configuration.
+In fact, namespaces are the foundation of container technology.
+Put another way, there would be no containers without namespaces.
+Linux provides seven types of namespaces, all of which are supported by the OCI runtime specification:

 | Namespace | Domain / Description                |